 Widows or widowers who remarry before age 60 should keep in mind that they stand to lose their survivor benefits from their first marriage.
 "Because there are so many factors to be weighed, you should check with the Social Security Administration to ensure that you are receiving the highest benefit possible," Greenberg says.

 In sickness and in health…

 If one partner lacks good health insurance, getting married can provide the opportunity to sign up for spousal coverage, Greenberg says.
 And even if both of you have insurance, it may be possible for married couples to get a better rate.
-Family plans tend to be cheaper than the combined cost of individual coverage for two people.

 "How can my estate provide both for my adult children as well as my second wife?”Read More

 The key health issue that every older couple should consider, though, is the impact that a prolonged illness or an injury could have on their savings, Greenberg says.
 More than half of all Americans will eventually require some form of long-term care, and many insurance plans, such as Medicare, limit coverage of such things as residence in a nursing home.
 "That's why, at this age, it's more important than ever to have a plan to prepare for a health crisis," Greenberg says.

 Later marriages don't just involve the two spouses.
 Often, they consist of a merger of families complete with grown children from previous marriages, and maybe even grandchildren—all of which can complicate inheritance issues, Greenberg says.